top of page

 Guest speaker: Greg Jones, NID Assistant General Manager

-You may have heard PG&E will be repairing a canal this summer that is expected to have a significant impact on NID’s water capacity.
+You may have heard PG&E will be repairing infrustructure at Spaulding this summer that may have a significant impact on NID’s water capacity.
 As a result, NID may need to use water held in Rollins and Scott’s Flat to make up the deficit.
-Both of these reservoirs are expected to experience very low water levels early this summer.
+Both of these reservoirs could experience very low water levels early this summer.
 Fortunately for Lake Combie, the problems with the PG&E canal are not expected to impact Lake Combie water levels.
 Of course plans can change, but it is great to have a plan in place the keeps Combie at normal summer water levels.

 UPDATE ON 2022 LAKE DRAINAGE